WalnutEagle/WalnutEagle/README.md

 A passionate Robotics and Machine Learning Engineer specializing in Generative AI, Autonomous Systems, and Deep Learning.
 I enjoy building innovative AI-driven solutions that solve real-world problems.

 ---

-### 🚀 What I'm Working On

-I'm currently focused on building and deploying cutting-edge Generative AI applications.
-Here are some of my recent projects:

--   **[HealthInsight](https://github.com/WalnutEagle/HealthInsight)**: A RAG-powered medical Q&A system using Langchain and OpenAI to provide accurate, context-aware answers from a private knowledge base.
--   **[Pill-Pal](https://github.com/WalnutEagle/Pil-Pal)**: A multi-modal agent built with Google Gemini that identifies medications from images and uses agentic tools to find detailed information.
--   **[3D-Medical-Image-Reconstruction](https://github.com/WalnutEagle/2D-3D-Reconstruction-using-unsupervised-GANs)**: An unsupervised deep learning project to generate 3D CT scans from 2D X-ray images using Cycle-GANs and Diffusion Models.

----

 ### 🛠️ My Tech Stack & Tools

 Here are some of the key technologies I work with: